Check out my latest podcast appearance with Robert F. Kennedy Jr.! Agency Capture and Water in the West, with Gary Wockner

 In October 2020, Gary became the host of the EarthX TV show #OvercomingOvershoot, which interviews environmental leaders and thinkers across the planet to ask the hard questions and have the hard conversations about Environmental Overshoot.

+In 2021, Gary was given the “Jim Crain Award” by PLAN Boulder County for his decades of work protecting rivers across the planet and fighting to stop the Gross Dam expansion in Boulder County.
 Also in 2021, Gary founded “Save The World’s Rivers” a new program of Save The Colorado that focuses protecting rivers across the planet.

 Through his consulting work and the organizations he has represented, Gary also has significant experience managing and supporting election campaigns for pro-environment candidates and issues at the local, state, and federal level.